Nadosha/unith-assignment/README.md

 I've added backend API to the project, so if the original API (http://54.73.73.228:4369/api/images) won't work, you can fetch data from the local server.
-Also, the parts of the app can be running separately, so you can run the backend and frontend on different instances.
+Also, the parts of the app can be running separately, so you can run the backend and frontend separately.
 Or by using the recommended way with Docker.

+Also I added caching to the app, so the images will be cached and app will be working even when backend will crash.
+To check it out, you can run the app, then stop the backend and refresh the page.
+You will see that the images are still there. 👌

 ## Running with Docker